 After analyzing the video and our observation notes, we will schedule a one-hour followup meeting to discuss the results.

 The Kaneb Center supports colleagues who wish to explore teaching and learning in higher education in small informal reading groups.
 Self-initiated reading groups are supported throughout the year and Summer Reading Groups are organized annually.
 Faculty, graduate students, and postdoctoral scholars are welcome to participate

-Select a Book – Work with your group to choose a book from the list below or propose another title.
+Select a Book – Work with your group to choose a book from our list or propose another title.
 If you propose another title contact email@example.com for approval prior to step 2.

 Plan Meetings – Contact the group to determine specific reading goals and arrange meetings.
 You may meet several times with specific reading goals or once upon completion of the book.
 We recommend 2 to 4 meetings.